43 Cancer Myths You Need to Stop Believing

 Myth: Drinking coffee or tea can reduce your cancer risk

 “There’s been a lot of research about whether green tea and coffee can affect your cancer risk.
 I would say the jury is still out.
 We know the antioxidants in fruits and vegetables are protective against cancer; what we don’t really know is if those same antioxidants are in tea or coffee.
 I tell people if you like it then drink it but from a cancer perspective we don’t know enough to say ‘If you drink this it will reduce your cancer risk.’”
-Colleen Doyle, MS, RD
+Colleen Doyle, MS, RD.
+Is coffee a new miracle drug?

 Myth: Your doctor doesn’t understand your fears about cancer

 “I am a prevention expert who treats cancer patients and at the end of the day, we as experts, are no different from the average Joe.
 We worry about getting cancer and preventing it; we struggle with weight control, getting enough sleep, work-life balance, and prioritizing exercise.
-You can tell us anything.” —Peter Shields, MD, deputy director and cancer prevention researcher at The Ohio State University Comprehensive Cancer Center and lung oncologist with the James Cancer Hospital and Solove Research Institute.
+You can tell us anything.” —Peter Shields, MD, deputy director and cancer prevention researcher at The Ohio State University Comprehensive Cancer Center in Columbus.
 In addition to talking to your doctor, ease your mind by trying these 15 things doctors do to prevent cancer.

 Myth: If you have cancer you should just rest and take it easy

 “An intervention like exercise has almost universally positive side effects versus other treatments that can have deleterious side effects.
-Exercise is a type of therapy that benefits multiple systems in the body, and may permanently alter the environment within the tumor. ” —Brad Behnke, PhD, an associate professor of exercise physiology and lead author of a study examining this link
+Exercise is a type of therapy that benefits multiple systems in the body, and may permanently alter the environment within the tumor. ” —Brad Behnke, PhD, an associate professor of exercise physiology at Kansas State University – College of Human Ecology in Manhattan, Kansas.

 Myth: Skin cancer is only skin deep

-“The truth is that people who have had a skin cancer are at higher risk (53% higher) for developing internal cancers, such as lung cancer, stomach cancer, etc. compared to someone who has never had a skin cancer.”—Vivian Bucay, MD, FAAD
+“The truth is that people who have had a skin cancer are at higher risk (53% higher) for developing internal cancers, such as lung cancer, stomach cancer, etc. compared to someone who has never had a skin cancer.”—Vivian Bucay, MD, a dermatologist in San Antonio, Texas.
+Here’s how to check for skin cancer.

 Myth: Chemotherapy is debilitating

 “Reality: some are and most are not.
 It depends on the chemotherapy recipe for the specific cancer.
-Therefore most chemotherapy is given as an outpatient and patients go home after treatment.”— Chandler H Park, MD, FACP, Clinical Professor University of Louisville School of Medicine.
+Therefore most chemotherapy is given as an outpatient and patients go home after treatment.”— Chandler H Park, MD, Clinical Professor University of Louisville School of Medicine in Kentucky.
 Want to know the healthiest diet for cancer patients?
-These are the best foods to eat during chemotherapy.
+These are the nine best foods to eat during chemotherapy.

 Myth: Darker skin patients can’t get skin cancer and don’t have to wear sunscreen

-“I’ve diagnosed countless patients in the past with skin cancers in all skin types.” —Dhaval G. Bhanusali, MD, FAAD
+“I’ve diagnosed countless patients in the past with skin cancers in all skin types.” —Dhaval G. Bhanusali, MD, a New York City dermatologist.
+Make sure to wear sunscreen regularly; here’s what to look for in a sunscreen.

 Myth: Clinical trials to treat cancer are for patients who have run out of options